-Part C. General Information About You (the principal)
+Part 3.
+General Information About You (the principal)

-- 1. Your Full Name.
-Provide your legal name, as shown on your birth certificate or legal name change document.
+- 1. Your Full Legal Name.
+You should provide your legal name, as shown on your birth certificate, passport or other legal document.
 If you have two last names, include both and use a hyphen (-) between the names, if appropriate.
-Write your last, first, and middle names in each appropriate field. - 2.
+Type or print your last, first, and middle names in each appropriate field. - 2.
 Date of Birth.
-Use eight numbers to show your date of birth (example: May 1, 1979, should be written 05/01/1979). - 3.
+You should use eight numbers to show your date of birth (example: May 1, 1979, should be written 05/01/1979). - 3.
 A-Number.
 This is your USCIS (former INS) file number.
-If you do not have an A-Number or do not know it, leave this blank. - 4.
-Status of your Form I-914, Application for T Nonimmigrant Status.
-Check the appropriate box.
+If you do not have an A-Number or do not know it, leave this blank.

+4. Status of your Form I-914, Application for T Nonimmigrant Status.
+You must select the appropriate box.

-Part D. Information About Your Family Member (the derivative)
+Part 4.
+Information About Your Family Member (the derivative)